Dale Cooper: Personal background and prequel film

+Events of the original Twin Peaks series

-On February 24, 1989, Cooper comes to the town of Twin Peaks to investigate the murder of Laura Palmer (Sheryl Lee).
+At the start of season one, on February 24, 1989, Cooper comes to the town of Twin Peaks to investigate the murder of Laura Palmer (Sheryl Lee).
 Initially, the prime suspect is Laura's boyfriend Bobby Briggs (Dana Ashbrook), but Cooper quickly determines he is innocent.
-Cooper meets Phillip Gerard (Al Strobel), a shoe salesman who is possessed by an evil spirit called MIKE; MIKE tells him that another demon, BOB (Frank Silva), is the key to solving Laura's murder.
+Cooper meets Phillip Gerard (Al Strobel), a shoe salesman who is possessed by a potentially benevolent spirit called MIKE; MIKE tells him that an evil spirit, BOB (Frank Silva), is the key to solving Laura's murder.
 Eventually, Cooper deduces that Laura's father, Leland (Ray Wise), murdered her while possessed by BOB.
 When BOB forces Leland to commit suicide, Cooper helps him transition into the afterlife by reciting a Buddhist prayer for the dead.

-Cooper helps the Twin Peaks Sheriff's Department in investigating other cases as well, even during a brief suspension from the FBI.
+Cooper remains in Twin Peaks after solving the Palmer case, as the FBI soon suspends him for conducting police work across the Canadian border without authorization.
+Sheriff Truman deputizes him so that he can help the local police investigate other cases.
 While in Twin Peaks, he learns of the mysterious places called the Black Lodge and the White Lodge and the various spirits inhabiting them, including MIKE and The Man From Another Place (Michael J. Anderson).
-He also resolves to protect the town from Earle, who has become a serial killer.
+He also resolves to protect the town from Earle, who has become a serial killer and travels to Twin Peaks to confront him.

 In the final episode of Twin Peaks, Cooper enters the Black Lodge to rescue his new girlfriend, Annie Blackburn (Heather Graham), from Earle.
 In the Black Lodge, he encounters his evil doppelgänger, who is in league with BOB.
 Earle appears and says he will let Annie go if Cooper gives him his soul.
 Cooper agrees, and Earle stabs him in the stomach.
 Seconds later, BOB appears and reverses time in the Lodge.
 BOB tells Cooper that Earle cannot ask for his soul, and then kills Earle and takes his soul.
 BOB then turns on Cooper, who flees, pursued by BOB and Cooper's doppelgänger.
 BOB allows Cooper's doppelgänger to leave the Black Lodge, while Cooper remains there.
-In the show's final scene, the doppelgänger smashes Cooper's head into a mirror and starts laughing hysterically; BOB's face looks back at him in the broken mirror.
+In the show's final scene, the doppelgänger smashes his head into a mirror and starts laughing hysterically; BOB's face looks back at him in the broken mirror.